LeTib0/thoughtful-zebra/src/pages/index.md

   - type: grid_section
     title: 'Token Distribution:'
     grid_items:
-      - content: |-
+      - content: >
-          ### Know Your Audience
+          ### *DX Launch ***50 %**

-          Discovery, research and pure intuition: How to slice and dice all the information you can gather about your customers.
+          This will be the only organized token sale, it will serve both to create liquidity and an advantageous price for early investors and to finance the other phases of the project
       - content: >-
           ### Performance Marketing